natecollins/cfgbackup/README.md

 <a name="command-resume"></a>
 **Resume Command**
-The `puase` command will resume a paused backup job process.
+The `resume` command will resume a paused backup job process.
 This is done via sending a SIGCONT signal to the paused process.
 ```
-./cfgbackup alpha.conf accept
+./cfgbackup alpha.conf resume
 ```